 This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from the eighteenth century to the present.
-Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
-Upon completion, students should be able to interpret, analyze, and respond to selected works.
+Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama. completion, students should be able to interpret, analyze, and respond to selected works.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.